 Presented by: Ms Pamela Thuan.

-Members are also encouraged to join the relevant Communities of Practice in this area, which are advertised on the Learning Hub.
+Members are also encouraged to join the Community of Practice as advertised on the Learning Hub.

 This is a series of videos interviews with speech pathologists, principals, teachers, and parents discussing the benefits of speech pathologists using a whole school approach in schools.
 Explore this series of video resources .